OnnoGabriel/feathers-totp-2fa/docs/index.md

 ![Test](images/process_flow_initial.png)

-#### 1. Frontend posts local sign-in

-The setup phase starts with the frontend sending a normal sign-in request to the Feathers app, for example:
+The setup phase starts with the frontend sending a normal sign-in request to the Feathers app (1), for example:

 ```json
 {